hanstomr/one-elevator/README.md

 ## Overview

-This package contains an implementation for controlling a single elevator as a finite state machine, using message passing between separate threads.
+This project contains an implementation for controlling a single elevator as a finite state machine, using message passing between separate threads.

 The hardware polling, timer instance and fsm logic all run on separate threads,